ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.web/README.md

 ## Extensions
 Web driver supports extensions.
 The extension is URL handler, that will be called if such URL request appears.
-The extensions look like normal adapter, but they have no running process and will be called by web server.
+The extensions look like the normal adapter, but they have no running process and will be called by web server.

-E.g. the user can activate special proxy adapter and reach other devices (like web cams) in the same web server.
+E.g. the user can activate special proxy adapter and reach other devices (like webcams) in the same web server.
 It is required to let all services be available under one web server.

 ## Brute-force protection